 We get a picture of plants and animals

 By collecting up discarded DNA and sequencing it, we can get a picture of the plants and animals in a local area.

 Once it is shed into the water, eDNA sticks around for a few hours to a few days.
-The time depends on whether it is in freshwater, marine water, stagnant water, and so on.
+The time depends on whether it is in freshwater, marine water, stagnant water, the exposure to sun, and so on.
 Other material that’s in the environment can also break eDNA down.